josep-pujol/learning_dcd-task-list/README.md

 ## Testing
-- Unit tests with % coverage:
+- Python Unit tests with % coverage:

 - All code used on this site has been manually tested to ensure everything is working as expected.
 Some tests include:
     - site responsiveness